Joyce Noh is a distinguished violinist with a lifelong dedication to music.

 Born in Seoul, South Korea, she began playing the violin at the age of five under the guidance of her mother, a member of the Seoul Philharmonic.
 She quickly gained recognition, winning numerous competitions throughout Seoul.

 In 1968, renowned writer Pearl S. Buck invited Joyce to the United States on a full scholarship to continue her studies.
-She trained at the New School of Music in Philadelphia with Jascha Brodsky, spent a year at the University of Michigan, and later studied at the Juilliard School with Ivan Galamian.
-She also studied chamber music with Felix Galimir and Robert Mann.
+She trained at the New School of Music in Philadelphia -founded by Curtis String Quartet- studying with Jascha Brodsky.
+She spent a year at the University of Michigan, and later studied at the Juilliard School with Ivan Galamian.
+She also studied chamber music with Curtis String Quartet, Felix Galimir and Robert Mann at Juilliard.

-In addition to her orchestral work, Joyce has appeared as a soloist with the Seoul Philharmonic Orchestra and has performed in recitals and chamber music concerts across the U.S. She has also been featured on television and radio, including WFMT live broadcasts.
+In addition to her orchestral work, Noh regularly participated in the chamber music series of the CSO, including memorable performances as part of the longtime series in Fullerton Hall at the Art Institute of Chicago.
+She was on the board of the “Sejong Cultural Society” in Chicago and also served as a judge for its competition.
+Joyce has appeared as a soloist with the Seoul Philharmonic Orchestra and has performed in recitals and chamber music concerts across the U.S. She has also been featured on television and radio, including WFMT live broadcasts.

 Joyce Noh